cybercongress/cybernomics/bostrom/README.md

 ### Simulation Parameters

-Parameters to define for VOLT and A:
+Parameters to define for A and V:
 - `horizon_period_init` `(90)`

 ![A Halving Cycles](images/a_halving_cycles.png)